hash-anu/AnuDB/README.md

 4. **Docker Support**
    AnuDB supports Docker!
 Run AnuDB in a containerized environment with ease.
 See our [Docker setup guide](#docker-support) to get started.

+6. **MQTT Support**
+   AnuDB integrates seamlessly with MQTT, enabling real-time data communication between devices and servers.
+If you're working on IoT or real-time messaging systems, AnuDB's MQTT support will make your job easier.
+Check out our [MQTT integration guide](#mqtt-interface) to get started with MQTT and AnuDB.

 ## Features